ctucker/angular-snc-training/src/training.md

 </span>
 ```

-* Default Chrome installed by ServiceNow IT is ancient and doesn't
+* Default ServiceNow Chrome is broken, needs re-installing

-work, so if you have Chrome errors download and re-install (update
+???

-within Chrome will *not* work).
+Pause to help out with any issues in getting Karma running

 ---